freeelancer/nextjs-resume/edit-me/content/professionalExperiences/01-pundix.md

 endDate: November 2023
 ---

-- Strategize and support the development of new DeFi applications on FunctionX chain as well as the MarginX trading platform.
+- Facilitated the integration of FX tokens onto Osmosis, the leading DEX in the Cosmos ecosystem.
+Collaborated with the Osmosis team via pull requests to their github repository and direct communication to ensure successful deployment.
-- Spearheaded the addition of liquidity pools for FX tokens onto Osmosis through [github PRs](https://github.com/osmosis-labs/assetlists/pull/667) as well as direct communication with the Osmosis team.
+- Supported the investigation and strategic planning for migrating the FX chain to a ZK-rollup on Ethereum.
+Conducted research on ZK-rollup technology and its suitability for the FX chain's needs. ([github PRs](https://github.com/osmosis-labs/assetlists/pull/667))